JonathanKantor/COVID-Heart-Cells-Analysis/README.md

 1. Navigate to the project directory.
 1. Launch R or RStudio.
-1. Open the main analysis script, e.g., analyze_covid_heart_stem_cells.R.
+1. Open the main analysis script, e.g., analysis.R.
 1. Modify the script if needed to specify file paths or parameters.
+1. Run the script to perform the analysis.

 # Contributing
 I welcome any contributions to this  project.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 Your contributions can help advance the understanding of COVID-19's impact on our hearts.